emard/levitator/README.md

 Object that horizonally levitates, artwork inspired by flying a rocket to the Moon and back.

-Magnets compensate vertical component of gravity and provide forward horizontal force (thrust) that is compensated with a thread (rocket is anchored to the Moon).
+Magnets counter the gravity and a provide forward horizontal force (thrust) that is compensated with a thread (rocket is anchored to the Moon).

-3D printable parts and 6 cylindrical neodymium magnets D=10 mm, L=10 mm.
+3D printable parts and 6 round (cylinder) neodymium magnets D=10 mm, L=10 mm, 0.5 T (grade N35).

 ![Image](/pic/levitator.png)

+Range of mechanical stability is very narrow.
+Millimeter precison adjustment is required to make it right.